m1foley/mahjongwind/README.md

 `iex -S mix test <file>`

 ## TODO
-- CSS: Is it possible to spread out the discards if only 1 row?
+- CSS: Is it possible to vertically spread the discards if only 1 flexbox row?
-- CSS animation for exposing a tile?
+- Consider CSS animation for exposing a tile
-- Automatically expire games
-- Figure out production deployments ([Phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html))
+- Test Safari browser
 - Enforce that the winning tile was the last one picked up
 - Defensive backend code to protect against JS errors/cheats

+## Long-term TODOs for public release
+- Exclude bots (e.g., PresidentCardGames uses phone numbers)
 - Instructions page
+- User record
+- Change storage to SQL
 - Support more Mahjong rule sets (flower tiles, no game wind, etc.)
-- Exclude bots (e.g., PresidentCardGames uses phone numbers)
+- Consider mobile support
+- Automatically expire games (Heroku restarts every 24 hours which works for now)

 ## Misc. development notes